NxtGen-Arena/SFDCDev401/Documentation/Apex/Constructors-And-Methods.md

 * Every constructor created for a class must have a different argument list.

 ## Default Constructor

-If a class does not have any constructors defined, Apex provides a default constructor with no parameters.
+If a class does not have any constructors defined, Apex provides a default constructor with no parameters.Once you create a constructor for a class, you no longer have access to the default, no-argument public constructor.
+You need manually define the no-argument constructor explicitly in class.

 ```
 public class CustomerRegistration {
  // Default constructor